 Selected Work

-The work spans three interconnected threads — China and strategic dependency, dollar architecture and financial power, and institutional failure across Western governance systems.
+The work is organized into interconnected threads — currently spanning China and strategic dependency, dollar architecture and financial power, and institutional failure across Western governance systems.
 Each thread applies the same diagnostic: what does the observable behavior reveal about the underlying structural reality, and how far has the performance of capability diverged from the actual possession of it?

 China and Strategic Dependency